-CARTESIAN ( 7.0, 2.5 )
+CARTESIAN (7.0, 2.5)

+(and accordingly permit braces around <possrep component def>s, as in earlier versions).
 Note in particular that the parentheses have been replaced by braces; the assumption in the example is that CARTESIAN ("cartesian coordinates") is a possible representation for a user defined scalar type called, perhaps, POINT.
 In other words, the suggestion is that operator invocations in general should take the form where <op name> identifies the operator in question and <argument spec> takes the form or even, possibly,